Managing Clinical Research Administrative Data Policy

 • Outcomes research and health services research"

-• Research Administrative Data: Documents and information created, collected, or maintained as part of the management and operation supporting the conduct of Clinical Research.
-See the accompanying University Standard on Managing Clinical Research Administrative Data for specifics.
+• Research Administrative Data: Documents and information created, collected, or maintained to support the management and operation of Clinical Research.
+See the accompanying University Standard on Managing Clinical Research Administrative Data.

 • Data management system (DMS): A software solution for the collection, organization, protection, and storage of an organization’s Clinical Research Administrative Data.